Jung, Archetypes and Tarot

 The Self

-The self includes both your unconscious and conscious mind, so one major hurdle of understanding your self is reconciling both your conscious and subconscious needs and wants.
+The Self includes the Unconscious and Conscious mind.
+Understanding the Self requires reconciling conscious and unconscious needs and wants.
 What does society expect of you vs what you actually want?

 The Anima and Animus

-- Is repressive to the enjoyment of your interactions, or
+- Is repressive to the enjoyment of your interactions.

-- Leads you towards manipulation and/or shallow interactions.
+- Leads you towards manipulation and shallow interactions with the opposite sex.

-Men and women often have both the anima and animus within them, but the relative size and complexity of each can vary between individuals.
+Men and women possess both the Anima and Animus.
+The relative size and complexity of each varies between individuals.

 The shadow

-Finally, at the deepest level of subconscious is the shadow.
+Finally, at the deepest level of the Unconscious is the Shadow.

-Knowing your shadow is the process of coming to terms with these darker parts of your deepest subconscious.
+Understanding your Shadow is the key to coming to terms with these darker parts of your Unconscious biases and traits.

-The shadow archetypes were considered heavily during the creation of Torch-Tarot, because even though there are no shadow cards in the deck (yet), knowing the psychological shadow archetypes makes for a much stronger deck.
+Shadow archetypes were considered during the creation of Torch-Tarot even though it is not a Shadow deck.
+Knowing the psychological Shadow archetypes makes for a stronger standard ('Light Archetype') deck.

 Three of root shadow archetype visualizations are discussed further in this article, but here's a taster via the Shadow Empress (aka the Shadow Caregiver, Medusa).